Brian Leveson: Prosecution of comedian Ken Dodd for Tax Evasion

+Other notable cases

+While sitting with Lord Justice Mantell In the Court of Appeal in 2002 under the Lord Chief Justice, Lord Woolf, he upheld the murder conviction of James Hanratty.
+He also presided over the trial of ex-US Marine Toby Studebaker for charges relating to child grooming over the internet.
+He sentenced 100-year-old Bernard Heginbotham, who was found guilty of manslaughter of his wife of 67 years, 87-year-old Ida, to a 12-month rehabilitation order.
+He also presided over the trial of two men who were found guilty in 2005 of murdering Anthony Walker with an axe.
+He was one of the judges in the appeal of Ruth Ellis in 2003 who said that the appeal was without merit.

 Press ethics inquiry and News International phone hacking scandal

 It was announced on 13 July 2011 that Leveson would lead the public inquiry into issues of British press culture, practices and ethics raised by the News International phone hacking scandal.
 On 20 July, Prime Minister David Cameron announced that the scope of the inquiry had widened to include the BBC and social media.

 The hearings began on Monday 14 November 2011.
 The full report was published on 29 November 2012 and is available online.

 Later career

 In 2013 Leveson was appointed as Chancellor of Liverpool John Moores University, taking over from Brian May, who stepped down at the end of his term.

 In 2019, Leveson was appointed as the Investigatory Powers Commissioner, and re-appointed for a further three-year term in October 2022.

 Personal life

 Leveson and his wife Lynne (daughter of Aubrey Fishel, also from Liverpool) are Jewish.
-The couple have three children, and live in Hampstead Garden Suburb.
+The couple have three children.